kyle-chan/kyle-chan.github.io/projects/project-2.md

 In this project I led a team of three people to develop the weatherbox.
 I used EAGLE to design the schematic and the board layout and also populated the circuit board with electronic components.
 I also worked with my teammates to develop the firmware for communicating with the various sensors using different communication protocols (UART, SPI, I2C).

-You can learn more about the Smart Campus Energy Lab at the website.
+You can learn more about the Smart Campus Energy Lab at the [website](http://scel-hawaii.org/) and at the [wiki page](https://wiki.scel-hawaii.org/doku.php?id=start).

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>